 The American legal system is complex for anyone.
 But for someone who is unable to hire an attorney, our legal system is downright intimidating.
 For more than 50 years, LAF (formerly the Legal Assistance Foundation of Metropolitan Chicago) has provided free legal services in non-criminal matters to people living in poverty in metropolitan Chicago.
-At LAF, we make equal justice a reality for over 40,000 of the most vulnerable members of our community.
+At LAF, we make equal justice a reality for more than 30,000 of the most vulnerable members of our community.

 Learn more about LAF's impact in this video:

 At LAF we work together to provide high quality civil legal services to people living in poverty and other vulnerable groups.
 Through advocacy, education, collaboration, and litigation, we empower individuals, protect fundamental rights, strengthen communities, create opportunities, and achieve justice.
 In carrying out our mission, we treat everyone with compassion and respect.